 While Mendel worked, controversy raged around Darwin and Wallace's newly published theory of natural selection, but Mendel didn't participate.
 Instead he hammered out the mathematical principles of inheritance.
 Darwin, like many of his contemporaries, believed that parents' traits were mixed to middle ground in their offspring.
 Mendel astutely studied simple either/or characteristics such as purple or white flowers, and discovered that they are passed to offspring intact, although at different rates (often a 3:1 ratio).
 He also made the clever deductions that some traits can reappear generations later, after seeming to disappear, and that different characteristics are inherited independently of each other.
 Contrary to popular opinion, Mendel didn't discover genes, much less "dominant" and "recessive" genes.
 Instead, he used these terms to describe the appearance of a character, or what we now consider gene expression.
 After years of working with peas, Mendel moved on to other crops to verify his findings.
 In 1866, he published his results: "Experiments on plant hybrids" in the transactions of the Natural History Society of Brünn.

 Mendel's main interest in studying genetics may have been simply to better understand hybridization (an interest Nägeli would have shared), rather than develop a general theory.
-Yet it's naive to think that he was just a humble monk who never hoped for fame.
-In fact, he did hope for recognition, but the only recognition he enjoyed during his lifetime was as a local meteorologist.
+He did hope for recognition, but the only recognition he enjoyed during his lifetime was as a local meteorologist.
 Although he was said to remark, not long before his death, "My time will come," it's hard to know whether he really believed his own words.
 He died in 1884 never knowing how much his findings would change history.
 Mendel's work was cited in a few papers in the late 19th century, but it wasn't until the dawning of the 20th, motivated in part by a priority dispute about publication, that other scientists took note of the 19th-century experimenter.

 After Mendel died, his original manuscript, "Experiments on Plant Hybridization," alternated between celebrity and obscurity perhaps even more than his theory.
 Around 1911, a teacher fished the paper out of a wastebasket in the Brünn Natural History Society's library.
 After being returned to the society's files, the manuscript spent time in the briefcase of a German botany professor.
 The paper went missing altogether under Soviet occupation, then turned up decades later in the possession a later-generation Augustinian monk and descendant of one of Mendel's sisters.
 Other Mendel family descendants were overjoyed to take possession of the paper — until the same Augustinian monk allegedly learned that he'd be evicted from the cloister if he didn't hand the manuscript over to his fellow monks.
 A New York Times article in 2010 reported that the ministry of science in Baden-Württemberg was also involved in the dispute.
 Dynastic and monastic tensions notwithstanding, Mendel might have been mollified that his manuscript was finally prized.